 The water lapping on this shore is calmer, and the beach itself has been set up with picnic tables and washrooms.
 One side is sheltered by red cliffs featuring caves that can be explored at low tide.
 The beach ends at Dune du Sud – an extremely long formation where visitors can hike for hours on end.

-The beaches on either side of this island rank among the most beautiful on the Magdalens, and are highly popular with both tourists and Madelinots.
-The currents are very strong, however – avoid swimming at high tide or when the winds are strong.
+The beaches on either side of this island rank among the most beautiful on the Islands, and are highly popular with both tourists and the locals.
+The currents are very strong, however – avoid swimming at high tide or during strong winds.

 Grande Échouerie Beach – Grosse Île

-Visitors walking along this immense beach will sometimes discern seals offshore.
+Visitors walking along this immense beach will sometimes spot seals offshore.
 This site offers a range of amenities: parking, showers, washrooms, picnic tables and play areas for children.
-Although the water is warmest in this area, be careful: When the winds are high, the sea starts to churn and the currents become dangerous.
+Although the water is warmest in this area, be careful: when the winds are high, the sea starts to churn and the currents become dangerous.

-Get your sunscreen and swimsuit, and bring along a good book… Come soak up some rays on the beaches of Îles de la Madeleine this summer!
+Pack your sunscreen and swimsuit, and bring along a good book… Come soak up some rays on the beaches of the Îles de la Madeleine this summer!